secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: Signing a message

-Navigate to app/src/components/SecretBox/LogmeinService.vue and find the lmiSign function.
-The signature variable right now just references the message.
-Your task is to edit the code so signature is the output of an ed25519 signature of the message using the private key.
+Navigate to app/src/components/SecretBox/LogmeinService.vue and find the `lmiSign` function.
+The `signature` variable right now just references the message.
+Your task is to edit the code so `signature` is the output of an ed25519 signature of the message.

 <details> <summary> Solution: </summary>